-Market risk has decreased in 2022 due to a reduction in risk taken within the investment portfolio due to uncertainties in the economic environment.
+Market risk has decreased in 2023 due to a reduction in risk taken within the investment portfolio due to uncertainties in the economic environment.
 The proportion attributed to underwriting risk has increased due to reductions in market risk and also increased net reserves.

 The Group purchases reinsurance as a risk transfer mechanism to mitigate risks that are outside the Group's appetite for individual claim or event exposure and to reduce the volatility caused by large individual and accumulation losses.
-By doing so the Group reduces the impact that an event can have on its capital position and its underwriting results in both Motor and Home.
-The Group's reinsurance programmes are due for renewal annually on 1st January and 1st July.
+By doing so, this reduces the impact that an event can have on the capital position and its underwriting results in both Motor and Home.
+The Group's reinsurance programmes are due for renewal annually on either 1 January or 1 July.